What is a Scholarship?

-The next type of scholarship is what is called a teaching assistant-ship or a TA it’s commonly known as a TA.
-So a TA is expected to work 20 hours a week for sure and it always includes a tuition waiver.
-The tuition is that component of your degree fee that you have to pay University as your tuition fee paid directly to the University.
+The next type of scholarship available to Indian students is what is called a teaching assistant-ship or a TA-ship.
+A TA is expected to work 20 hours a week and it always includes a tuition waiver.

-The stipend is meant to cover your living expense you know expenses such as your rent or your food you know bills electricity all of that.
-So you need a little bit of money every month to spend on your living expenses and food and clothing and so on and the tuition free that you have to pay the University so these are two different things the tuition is usually waived that means that the university tells you hey you are teaching you are you’re working as a TA in our school therefore you do not have to pay us out the tuition.
+The stipend is meant to cover your living expense – expenses such as your rent or your food, bills, electricity – all of that.
+So you need a little bit of money every month to spend on your living expenses and then there’s the tuition free that you have to pay the University.
+The tuition is usually waived.
+That means that the university tells you ‘hey you are teaching, you’re working as a TA in our school therefore you do not have to pay us out the tuition’.

-That’s called a tuition waiver all right and a stipend is also possible often they are granted together.
-In a research assistant-ship again the workload is quite similar although it can go a little higher depending on projects that you’re working on and these also a very similar to a tuition waiver and typically include a stipend to the extent possible.
+That’s what a tuition waiver is.
+A stipend is also possible – often they are granted together.
+In a research assistant-ship again the workload is quite similar although it can be a little higher depending on the projects that you’re working on.
+These also a very similar to a tuition waiver and typically include a stipend to the extent possible.

-So these are the three types of funding that a university will typically grant you and I just want to clarify something that in the US you are not allowed to work outside the campus during the regular semesters but only during the summer term can you work outside the campus such as an internship.
+These are the three types of funding that are available as scholarships to Indian students.
+We also want to clarify that in the US you are not allowed to work outside the campus during the regular semesters.
+Only during the summer term can you work outside the campus for an internship.

-Even if you’re working on campus a TA or a RAship you can you’re allowed to do it for the twenty hours a week and this is called halftime.
-That’s called a half-time or the half workload and the full workload is considered as forty hours a week.
+Even if you’re working on campus as a TA or an RA, you’re allowed to do it for twenty hours a week.
+This is called ‘halftime’ or the half workload.
+The full workload is considered to be forty hours a week.

-A fellowship that’s the one that they typically grant you along with your admission letter.
-It provides financial support to students you know it’s like saying here you’re so awesome you don’t have to pay a tuition fee, will give you a stipend as well maybe you know you just you don’t have to do any work in return.
-But they’re typically merit based.
+A fellowship is the one that they typically grant you along with your admission letter.
+It provides financial support to students.
+Essentially, the university is saying “here, you’re so awesome you don’t have to pay a tuition fee, we might give you a stipend as well and you don’t have to do any work in return.”
+But fellowships are typically merit based.

-If your application profile is so impressive and universities like you know what I’m going love to have this person come on board and study with us, their profile is so interesting and they’re so promising then they are likely to award a fellowship.
+If your application profile is so impressive and universities like you and think they’re going to love having you come on board and study with them because you’re so you’re promising – then they are likely to award you a fellowship.